Duke Energy Progress – Roxboro Steam Electric Plant

 You may also hear loud rushing steam sounds from time to time.
 This happens during start-up and shutdown of individual units.
 Steam is purged from the lines during startup to eliminate any moisture built up during off line times.
 This happens a lot of times during the early morning hours when the units are coming on line for the days load.
 Load varies on the system due mainly due to outside temperatures reducing or increasing demand.
 If it is real cold or hot and you hear very loud steam blows, the plant most likely has suffered an abnormal or safety system shutdown.
 This is part of the life of a generating station.

 Most of the residue left over from burning coal is recycled.
 The bottom ash or cinders are sold to make cinder block for homes.
 The flyash which is the fine powder that is left over after burning, is sold as a cement filler to reduce the amount of cement required to make concrete.
 You may see large tanker looking trucks entering/leaving the plant which haul these products.
-In the near future, refuse from the scrubbers will be used to make drywall board.
-This plant will be located on Shore Road behind the plant and is projected to be in operation in 2011.
+Refuse from the scrubbers is used to make drywall board.
+This plant is located on Shore Road behind the plant and has been in operation since 2011.
 Any refuse not used in recycling is placed in a landfill on the plant site.

 The plant has it’s own drinking water system and sewerage system on site.
 Oil spills within the plant are contained within a oily waste system.
 Fuel oil is stored on site for use during startup.
 Hydrogen, chlorine, phosphate, nitrogen, ammonia and other chemicals are used on site for various processes.

 The plant is operated from two separate control rooms where Operators monitor and control all the processes via elaborate computer systems.
 Safety is the first job of operating the power plant as there are many dangerous situations that can occur every day.